-In today’s world the criminal justice field has become one of the fastest growing career paths for graduates.
+In today’s world the criminal justice field has become one of the fastest-growing career paths for graduates.
 Working adults and new graduates in Georgia have a wealth of opportunities to earn a degree and become a paralegal.
 Getting a degree in paralegal studies will provide the graduate student with more job opportunities within the criminal justice field.
-For example, receiving an associate degree can allow the student to get the basic understanding or background of the paralegal field.
-However, if the student goes on for their bachelor’s in paralegal studies, he will learn the basics plus receive a more in depth understanding of criminal law.
+For example, receiving an associate degree can allow the student to get a basic understanding or background of the paralegal field.
+However, if the student goes on for their bachelor’s in paralegal studies, he will learn the basics plus receive a more in-depth understanding of criminal law.

 Georgia has had five straight years of good economic growth.
 This has allowed the criminal justice field to flourish.
 Licensing has also been popular in some states.
 Georgia does not actually require a paralegal to have a license to practice; however, they do require that all paralegals work under a licensed lawyer.
 According to the Georgia Department of Labor, the paralegal field is projected to increase to twelve percent by 2024.
 At this rate, there have been around 280 more jobs for paralegals every year, during the past few years.

 Ranking the Best Accredited Paralegal Programs in Georgia

 Online Paralegal Programs editors look at paralegal education with an eye toward value.
 After all, the choice of the paralegal as a profession should be made with full awareness of the potential.
 That’s why the best paralegal programs in Georgia are ranked according to practical factors: Cost, Job Placement, and Salary Potential, using data from College Scorecard and IPEDS.
 All programs are accredited, and many are ABA-approved.